joshycsm/Travelogue3.0-CLI-App/SomeApp/README.md

+Traveler's Insight is a CLI app that creates a browseable travelogue.

+It allows users to:

-Traveler's Insight allows users to create recommendations for attractions in different countries, to read their own and others' recommendations, to update a recommendation and to delete a recommendation.
+- create recommendations for attractions in different countries

-Roll back first so the data is reset to the seed data.
+- read their own and others' recommendations
+- update a recommendation
+- delete a recommendation

+How to run it:

+1. from root directory: ruby runner.rb

+Example CRUD actions:

+1. Intro:Welcome to Traveler's Insight!!!
+   Input:What is your name? <Your_name>

-1. Create Recommendation:
+2. Create Recommendation:
+   Input:
    a.
 What country are you interested in?
-Lux
+Germany
    b.
-What is your recommendation?
-Shiny shiny shiny
+For the country Germany, what is your recommendation?
+Eat the Marzupan
+   Output:
+   Whoohoo!
+You made this recommendation: Eat the Marzupan!

-2. Read Recommendation:
+3. Read Recommendation:
+   Input:
    a.
 What country are you interested in?
-Lux
+Germany
+   Output:
+   The country you are interested in is Germany!
+   Finn for the country Germany, the recommendation is Eat the Marzupan!

-3. Update Recommendation:
+4. Update Recommendation:
+   Input:
    a.
-What is your new recommendation? not shiny
+What country are you interested in?
+Germany
+   Output:
+   The country you are interested in is Germany!
+   The recommendation for Germany is Eat the Marzupan.
+   Input:
+   What would you like to change it to?
+Kraftwerk is beautiful
+   Output:
+   You changed the recommendation for Germany to Kraftwerk is beautiful.
+Thanks!

-4. Read Recommendation:
+5. Read Recommendation:
+   Input:
    a.
 What country are you interested in?
-Lux
+Germany
+   Output:
+   Finn for the country Germany, the recommendation is Kraftwerk is beautiful!

-5. Delete Recommendation
+6. Delete Recommendation:
+   Input:
    a.
 What country are you interested in?
-Lux
+Germany
+   Output:
+   The recommendation for Germany has been deleted from Traveler's Insight.

+7. Exit App
+   Output:
+   Happy travels!